7 Ways Facebook Is Bad for Your Mental Health

 - It can become addictive.
 Think society’s most common addictive substances are coffee, cigarettes, and alcohol?
 Think again.
-The DSM-V (Diagnostic and Statistical Manual) includes a new diagnosis that has stirred controversy: a series of items gauging Internet Addiction.
-Since then, Facebook addiction has gathered attention from both popular media and empirical journals, leading to the creation of a Facebook addiction scale (Paddock, 2012; see below for items).
+The DSM-V (Diagnostic and Statistical Manual) includes a new diagnosis that has stirred controversy: a series of items gauging internet addiction.
+Since then, Facebook addiction has gathered attention from both popular media and empirical journals, leading to the creation of a Facebook addiction scale (Paddock, 2012).
 To explore the seriousness of this addiction, Hofmann and colleagues (2012) randomly texted participants over the course of a week to ask what they most desired at that particular moment.
 They found that among their participants, social media use was craved even more than tobacco and alcohol.

 Buxmann, P., & Krasnova, H. (2013, February).
 Envy on Facebook: A Hidden threat to users’ life satisfaction.
 11th International Conference on Wirtschaftsinformatik.
 Leipzig, Germany: Wirtschaftsinformatik.